huozhi/next-plugin-imagegen/README.md

 Imagegen plugin uses rewrites and redirects to proxy your image component routes, and setup a handler at the same time to snapshot your proxied image component routes and send back to the original proxy.

-**Notice**: This plugin will forcedly create a file in your `./pages/api` folder, you add it in your .gitignore or keep it in your codebase.